 Are you confused by all the job titles given to real estate professionals?
-Folks refer to agents as brokers or realtors all the time but they are not the same.
+Folks often refer to agents as brokers or realtors, but they are not the same.
 In a previous post, we explained the difference between a real estate agent and a REALTOR®.
-In this article, we’ll tell you how agents are different from brokers.
+In this article, we’ll explore the difference between real estate agent and broker roles and how they impact your real estate experience.

 What’s the difference between a real estate broker and an agent?